NabilleH/bank/README.md

 2.6.3 :002 > account = Account.new("Test Account")
  => #<Account:0x00007ff130041bf8 @name="Test Account", @balance=0, @history=[], @statement=#<Statement:0x00007ff130041ba8>>
 ```
-Make a deposit to your account
+Make a deposit to your account.
+For both deposits and withdrawals an integer must be entered, else an error will be returned.
+Pennies may be entered but whole numbers (pounds) will also have pennies appended for display purposes.
 ```
 2.6.3 :003 > account.credit(1000.00)
  => [{:date=>"11/19/2019", :type=>"credit", :amount=>"1000.00", :balance=>"1000.00"}]